kyle-n/kyle-n.github.io/index.md

 ### My promise

 I am a self-taught web developer who loves solving problems.
-I spent two hours learning to code every day of the last year because I love it.
+I spent two hours learning web technologies every day of the last year because I love it.

 I will work hard and learn from anyone I can to become a better full-stack web developer.
-I hope to hear from you!
+I hope to [hear from you](#ftr)!

 <h3 id="portfolio-header">Portfolio</h3>

+I built these projects to showcase my development abilities.
+All are Angular 6+ applications served by Node servers.
+The first two implement the full MEAN stack.

 {% include portfolio-items.html %}